 Never assume that your vehicle is unchargeable!
 All vehicles must be registered with the TfL to get an exemption or discount.
 So, make sure to contact the TfL if you are unsure of your vehicle’s status.

 Chances are if you already live in Central London you have been living with the ULEZ scheme since it replaced the T-Charge in April 2019.

 For van and lorry drivers it may be less obvious how the ULEZ works in light of deliveries.
-So make sure you either check the ULEZ map before travel or enter your destinations postcode details via the TfL website.
+So make sure you either check the ULEZ map before travel or enter the postcode of your destination in our ULEZ postcode checker.

 Keeping up to date with ULEZ updates is worth knowing for residents, commuters and drivers alike.
 From 25th October 2021, the ULEZ area is set to expand to cover more of Greater London.
 The proposed 2021 ULEZ zone can be viewed here.